specel/specelUFC/readme.md

 * https://github.com/jboecker/python-dcs-bios-example jboecker's parser to read data stream from DCS-BIOS
 * https://github.com/50thomatoes50/GLCD_SDK.py A Python wrapper for Logitech's LCD SDK

+## Changelog
+### v1.1
+* Added - Aircraft detection.
+Software now detects active aircraft and will load specific handlers, not only FA-18C
+* Fixed - After disconnect from server or leaving current mission, software will reset itself and wait for new connection
+### v1.0 - initial release

 ## Usage
 You can use it straight away, by running `./dist/specelUFC.exe` (or, if you prefer, `specelUFC.py`), it's fully functional and can be run before DCS, as well as after.
 After succesful connect attemption, G13 display should show data as in picture.